RosettaDrone/rosettadrone/README.md

 Rosetta Drone is a Mavlink wrapper for the DJI SDK, which allows users to fly DJI drones using Mavlink-speaking ground control stations.
 In theory it should work with any Mavlink GCS, but all testing so far has been done with QGroundControl.

-Rosetta Drone currently only supports the Mavic Pro.
-We are looking for help troubleshooting one remaining bug that is garbling video feeds from other DJI drone types.

 *** IMPORTANT SAFETY NOTE *** Due to imperfect translation between DJI and Mavlink, props may begin spinning at unexpected times.
 Always treat props as if they are live.
 Use Rosetta Drone's "safety" feature, which *should* prevent the drone from acknowledging unexpected GCS arm or takeoff commands.

 The user assumes all responsibility for prevention of harm or damage.
 This is an evolving, experimental app.
 See "Known issues" below before use.